ANSWERS TO QUESTIONS THAT I GET ASKED A LOT

 Do you prefer digital above film?

 For cost and delivery reasons, I would say yes.
-Majority of the stuff that I shoot is for publications and it is really important that they get the images as soon as possible and with digital this a lot more possible.
+Majority of the stuff that I shoot is for publications / syndication and it is really important that they get the images as soon as possible so digital makes this a lot more possible.
 No lab I can think of is open at 2am ready to process my spool so that I can send it to print in the morning.
 With digital though, I can get back to the office after a job to log my photos and work on the ones that would be needed and mail them off to the client so that they have them first thing in the morning.
-It really is all about deadlines.
+It really is all about deadlines and some times images are even signed off on location which is amazing.
 In saying this though, I feel that the quality of my digital setup is amazing and the results cannot easily be beaten (if at all) on film.

 I do still shoot film for certain things especially when exploring and messing around to create artistic pieces.
-For this I enjoy working with my trusty F90X, my 6×6 Yashica and my collection of Lomo cameras.
+For this I enjoy working with my trusty F90X, my Mamiya RZ67 Pro II and my collection of vintage cameras.

 Who inspires you with your photography?